jasonbunnell/jables-api/README.md

 * [x] avgBookmarks did not calculate for Del Lago attraction with id of 66c3c0a78085d1ef5b9f9d63.
 * [ ] have image, video, and other large files load to some S3 like service insteade of server file system.
 Set route to serve image URLs.
 * [ ] GET All Events cannot filter by date (without time) or attraction location info.
+* [ ] Count is showing results total for that page, not total results.
+Count should show total results.
+For example, if GET All Attractions should show total attraction count of about 380, not the number on that page of 50 set in the middleware/advancedResults pagination section.